merenlab/merenlab.org/software/anvio/help/main/artifacts/contigs-db/index.md

 Once an anvi'o contigs database is generated and populated with information, it is **always a good idea to run <span class="artifact-n">[anvi-display-contigs-stats](/software/anvio/help/main/programs/anvi-display-contigs-stats)</span>** to see a numerical summary of its contents.

-Other programs you can run to populate a contigs database include
+Other programs you can run to populate a contigs database with functions include,

 * <span class="artifact-n">[anvi-run-kegg-kofams](/software/anvio/help/main/programs/anvi-run-kegg-kofams)</span> (which annotates the genes in the database with the KEGG KOfam database)

 ### Analysis on a populated contigs database

 Other essential programs that read from a contigs database and yield key information include <span class="artifact-n">[anvi-estimate-genome-completeness](/software/anvio/help/main/programs/anvi-estimate-genome-completeness)</span>, <span class="artifact-n">[anvi-get-sequences-for-hmm-hits](/software/anvio/help/main/programs/anvi-get-sequences-for-hmm-hits)</span>, and <span class="artifact-n">[anvi-estimate-scg-taxonomy](/software/anvio/help/main/programs/anvi-estimate-scg-taxonomy)</span>.

 If you wish to run programs like <span class="artifact-n">[anvi-cluster-contigs](/software/anvio/help/main/programs/anvi-cluster-contigs)</span>, <span class="artifact-n">[anvi-estimate-metabolism](/software/anvio/help/main/programs/anvi-estimate-metabolism)</span>, and <span class="artifact-n">[anvi-gen-gene-level-stats-databases](/software/anvio/help/main/programs/anvi-gen-gene-level-stats-databases)</span>, or view your database with <span class="artifact-n">[anvi-interactive](/software/anvio/help/main/programs/anvi-interactive)</span>, you'll need to first use your contigs database to create a <span class="artifact-n">[profile-db](/software/anvio/help/main/artifacts/profile-db)</span>.

 {:.notice}